 I spent months of researching and talking with manufacturers before finding the “right one.”
 But today I think I have found it.

-Now, There are multiple calibers and velocities that these things come in but, I decided to go with the .22 caliber, for the ease of access to ammo and the higher knockdown compared to the .177 (at the sacrifice of a little velocity, which I think is a fair trade off).
+There are multiple calibers and velocities these things come with.
+I want the .22 caliber, for the ease of access to ammo and the higher knockdown than the .177 (at the sacrifice of a little velocity, which I think is a fair trade-off).

-With prices ranging from $80- $800, I did everything I could to make sure the I got the best price, without sacrificing quality.
-I spent countless hours negotiating with the manufacturer to get the price down….
+With prices ranging from $80- $800, I did everything I could to make sure I got the best price, without sacrificing quality.
+I spent countless hours negotiating with the manufacturer to get the price down…

 Once I finished all of that, I picked up my prototype and headed out to my grandparents’ home for a little target practice.

-- The synthetic stock is rubberized and has a good grip, which since this is a break action style rifle is an incredible asset to not slip when you are loading it.
+- The synthetic stock is rubberized and has a good grip; since this is a break action style rifle, it is an incredible asset to not slip when you are loading it.

-- That also means it’s lighter than wood and won’t split or rot.
+- It’s also lighter than wood and won’t split or rot.